RodrigoMenesesO/rho/README.md

-# rho
-An extract of my work
+# Welcome to my repo, here you can find:

+* Advices
+* Premade useful functions
+*